White Label Travel Platforms: The Ultimate Buyers Guide

 White Label Travel Platforms: Key Questions to Ask

-White label travel platform features can vary widely.
+The features of a white label travel platform can vary widely.
 Some offer the bare minimum of services and support for your organization, while others offer a wide variety of value-added services.
-When vetting different programs, don’t be afraid to be direct, and ask these important questions?
+When vetting different programs, don’t be afraid to be direct, and ask these important questions:

 Do they have global inventory pricing?